Selling to Millennials

-Believe it or not, I have experience with millennials.
-I even have a few living in my home.
+Believe it or not, I have experience with younger people.
 It’s true that their opinions on many issues are different than mine, but they still need the things everyone needs, like food, shelter, running water, indoor plumbing, and electricity.
 They also like the finer things in life, just like everyone else.

-Many of the articles I read stated that millennials are better informed than previous generations.
+Many of the articles I read stated that younger homeowners, both millennials and Gen-Z, are better informed than previous generations.
 They know more about products, how jobs should go together, and how to pick a good contractor.
 They are also supposed to know more about how jobs are priced.

 I’ll label most of that as a myth.
 There are things they know more about, like product choices and design options, because they have the internet and they use it.
 The Internet is a huge catalog, and they know how to use the search function to find products or materials available to build their jobs.